Gothicka-YW/YoWishlist-50/YoCatalog_HelpGuide.md

 - Catalog entries include: name, optional group, tags (comma-separated), optional description, and an image URL.
 - Add avatars by loading, dropping, or pasting an image; upload to get a hosted URL.
 - Search across name, group, tags, and description; filter by group; sort by name or recency.
 - Preview pane with actions: Save meta, Replace image, Copy URL, Copy BBCode, Download, Delete.
+The preview appears below the controls for better visibility.
 - Bulk select with Delete and Export Selected JSON.
+You can click anywhere on a card to toggle its selection.
+- Duplicate name protection: If you try to save an avatar with an existing name, you’ll be asked to confirm replacing it.
 - Export/Import all avatars JSON.
 Unlimited or capped entries (see Settings).
 - Optional “Compress PNG (lossless)” toggle saves a local preference for future compression features.